 - Day to day reviews during the financial year: The Director of Resources or the Head of Financial Services review all treasury management activity and decisions on a daily basis.
 This includes ensuring that any activity operates within the boundaries set out within this document and the Treasury Management Strategy. - Annual review after the end of the financial year: An annual treasury report is submitted to the Policy and Finance Committee each year after the close of the financial year which reviews the performance of the treasury management activity over the financial year.
-This report includes coverage on the areas of: - Any borrowing requirements in the year - o Investments made - Performance against the prudential indicators - Quarterly Review: The annual review is supplemented by quarterly submissions of monitoring reports to Policy and Finance Committee.
-These reports include coverage on the areas of: - Any borrowing requirements in the year - o Investments made to date - Performance to date against the prudential indicators - A review of the approved organisations - Comparative reviews: When data becomes available, comparative reviews are undertaken to see how the performance of the function compares to other authorities.
+This report includes coverage on the areas of: - o Any borrowing requirements in the year - o Investments made - o Performance against the prudential indicators - Quarterly Review: The annual review is supplemented by quarterly submissions of monitoring reports to Policy and Finance Committee.
+These reports include coverage on the areas of: - Any borrowing requirements in the year - o Investments made to date - o Performance to date against the prudential indicators - A review of the approved organisations - Comparative reviews: When data becomes available, comparative reviews are undertaken to see how the performance of the function compares to other authorities.
 This is generally a comparison to other Lancashire councils, and the CIPFA Treasury Management statistics published each year for the last complete financial year

-Policy concerning methods for testing value for money in treasury management
+Policy concerning methods for testing value for money in treasury management Banking services

-Banking services

-Banking services will be retendered or renegotiated every 3 years to are reviewed on a regular basis to ensure that the level of prices reflect efficiency savings achieved by the supplier and current pricing trends.
-The current agreement is for the period 2017/18that the council is receiving value for money.
+Banking services are reviewed on a regular basis to ensure that the council is receiving value for money.